SquareSquire286/ENSE271-IABC-Project/ProjectOverview.md

 ### Project Assumptions
 - Site design using Wordpress
 - Design focus for mobile
-- Current knowledge sufficient for site maintenance
+- Low threshold for administrative tasks
 - No future plans to hire technical staff
+- Clients are responsible for additional release MVPs
+- Clients are responsible for site maintenance

 ### Project Constraints
 - < $1,000 budget
+- No marketing or graphic design
--  implementation
+- Limited user testing